gunitinug/babyrus/README.md

 ```bash
 sudo apt install whiptail wmctrl dialog xclip
 ```
-Plus of course your chosen editor (terminal-based), viewers and web browser!
+Plus of course your chosen editor (terminal-based), viewers and web browser that you can setup by visiting `Main Menu -> Configure` menu.

 ### Installation